troiano01/aws-demo-textract/README.md

 #### Async Function
 1. Create a new function called textractDemoAsync
 2. Runtime = Python 3.7
-3. Permissions = Create a new role...
+3. Permissions = Create a new role
    <br />(we'll update the roles permissions later)
 4. Paste the code (lambda_function_async.py)
 5. Configuration tab, choose General configuration and set the timeout to 10 sec
 6.

+6. Update the role permissions by choosing Permissions from the list under the Configuration tab
+   - Add AWSLambdaSQSQueueExecutionRole
+   - Add AWSLambdaBasicExecutionRole
+   - Remove any others

 Create CloudWatch Event to schedule the Lambda function to pull from SQS and disable it

-6. Update the role permissions by choosing Permissions from the list under the Configuration tab
-   <br />Under Resource-based policy, choose Add permissions
-   - AWS Service
-   - Service = SQS
-   - Slource ARN = arn:aws:sqs:us-east-1:089091079446:textractDemoS3UploadQ
-   - Lambda:InvokeFunction
-   - Statement ID = textractDemoSQSInvoke ---- Request failed with status code 502
-6.

 Later Updates
 - Function in VPC with Endpoints
+- Dead Letter Queue (maxReceiveCount to at least 5)